 This can get tricky, however, at a time of uncertainty and change at some of the world’s major regulatory bodies.
 In Europe, for instance, a new regulatory framework that will affect all countries in the European Union is expected to take effect in 2019, with its rollout complicated by recent mitigating factors like Brexit.
 Researchers with an established history of conducting trials in Europe, and who have a strong understanding of European regulations today, may find themselves with new localization work to do in the next few years.

 These regulatory considerations are closely entwined with another important process for global clinical trials: language localization.
 In an industry characterized by strict and sensitive compliance standards, accurate translation and interpretation during the clinical research process is paramount.
-Slator, an organization with expertise in translation and language technology, recently convened a roundtable of industry experts to discuss this issue and others, pointing out the particular importance of language localization in the Asia Pacific region, a major hotspot for clinical research today where few countries speak English natively and where cultural sensitivity can make translation particularly tricky.
+In 2017, Slator, an organization with expertise in translation and language technology, convened a roundtable of industry experts to discuss this issue and others, pointing out the particular importance of language localization in the Asia Pacific region, a major hotspot for clinical research today, where few countries speak English natively and where cultural sensitivity can make translation particularly tricky.

 3. Vendors in global clinical trials